-\end{prop} \begin{proof}The argument is the same as in the case of ordinary Nori motives, see \cite[Theorem~11.4.2]{period-buch}.
+\end{proposition} \begin{proof}The argument is the same as in the case of ordinary Nori motives, see \cite[Theorem~11.4.2]{period-buch}.
 We give a sketch of the proof.

 By \cite[Corollary~3.3.3]{fresan-jossen}, we may choose a good filtration $F_0X\subset F_1X\subset\dots F_nX=X$ of an affine variety $X$, i.e., one where in every step the relative homology is concentrated in a single degree equal to the dimension.
-By definition the exponential motives of $X$ are computed as homology of the complex of exponential Nori motives
+By \cite[Lemma~4.3.10]{fresan-jossen} the exponential motives $H_n(X,f)$ for $n\geq 0$ of $X$ are computed as the homology of the complex of exponential Nori motives

 Given a complex $X_\bullet$ of affine varieties, we may choose compatible good filtrations on all entries of the complex.
-The exponential motives of $X_\bullet$ are defined as homology of the total complex of the double complex $H_i(F_{i}X_j,F_{i-1}X_j,f_j)$.
-This is compatible with the period computation, hence we have identified the periods of $X_\bullet$ with the periods of exponential period motives. \end{proof}
+The exponential motives of $X_\bullet$ are defined as the homology of the total complex of the double complex $H_i(F_{i}X_j,F_{i-1}X_j,f_j)$.
+This is compatible with the period computation, hence we have identified the periods of $X_\bullet$ with the periods of exponential motives. \end{proof}